oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 Their implementation is quite similar.
 What you want to do here is to:
 - fetch some keys from the Secure Enclave (their public keys, mind you)
+- Implement some logic for the user authentication
 - send them to the IdP for registration
-- Implement some logic for authentication

 The extension needs to be configured with a profile managed by your MDM.
-This profile is - but doesn’t have to me - made up of multiple payloads:
+This profile is - but doesn’t have to be - made up from multiple payloads:

 - One for your SSO Extension, including the Platform Extension configuration
 - another for the preferences of your application.
 Here you can save thing you will need on the app, like the URL of your IdP, the client ID, etc.

-It needs to be configured by your MDM.
+> You can actually send an array of key/value strings under `ExtensionData`on your SSO Extension configuration, which might make your payload much more manageable.
+We will do this in the future and read configuration from there instead.

 This configuration will look like this:

 ```
 <plist version=«1.0»>